-A large group of students from Penn State University returned to the Centre to prepare for Day of Science Festival on March 15.
+A large group of students from Penn State University returned to the Centre to prepare for Day of Science Festival on March 15 which was promoted on social media with the great help of our friends from The Marketing Heaven.
 The groups spent a few days preparing for the day on which they held numerous activities and workshops for local learners themed around the concept of adaption.

 Hundreds of primary and junior secondary school learners enjoyed activities and interactive workshops where they learnt about how animals such as the ostrich adapted to its natural environment and associated issues such as survival, environmental change and evolutionary processes – all aimed at highlighting the concept of adaption in science.